Analytical methods, comprehensive analysis, assay workflows, and statistical process control.

 Use the Integration Report Package for creating reports in additional file formats that are not covered by the standard PLA 3.0 reporting functionality.
 These reports can be used for example for automated processing in third-party software.

-The Measurement Documentation Package add-on is a universal add-on for documenting different aspects of a measurement.
+The Measurement Documentation add-on is a universal add-on for documenting different aspects of a measurement.
 Its documents can be referenced by other document types, for example, Quantitative response assays.

 Use the Split Assay Package to split a Quantitative response assay with several Test and Control samples into individual assays, each with the Standard and one Test or Control sample.